 Food prices in different provinces are more or less the same, the main difference is between buying food in a big supermarket or in a small grocery shop, the second one is usually more expensive.
 Average shopping will cost you between 6 and 9 Euro per person for 2 meals (dinner and breakfast).

 Set up your budget

 - Accommodation – 300 Euro or 10 Euro per person per day.
-If you walk in the high season (July, August) when all the public albergues are opened you can lower the cost down to 200 Euro pp. (about 7 Euro per night average).
+If you walk in the peak season (July, August) when all the public albergues are open you can lower the cost down to 200 Euro pp. (about 7 Euro per night average).